gjwlsdnr0115/Project-Thematic-Investments/README.md

 # Project-Thematic-Investments
-Predicting stock themes with high potential based on news data
+Using Python and NLP, predicting stock themes with high potential based on news data

 ## Summary
 * Used news data from 'Naver'